 Flora and Fauna

 Edgewood Park’s grasslands, chaparral, coastal scrub regions, foothill woodlands, and year-round seeps and springs support over 500 distinct plant species.
-Ten rare or endangered plant species have been identified in the park, including the San Mateo thornmint, and white-rayed pentachaeta.
+Twelve rare or endangered plant species have been identified in the park, including the San Mateo thornmint, and white-rayed pentachaeta.
 In addition, the fragile Bay checkerspot butterfly, also a threatened species, makes its home in the unique habitat afforded by the serpentine grasslands.
 The various plant communities also provide habitat for frogs, lizards, snakes, foxes, coyote, bobcat, raccoon, rabbits, deer, and over 80 species of resident and migratory birds.
 Dusky-footed woodrats are a park favorite and their impressive stick houses can be spotted in the undergrowth along the trails.

 The Friends of Edgewood provides important habitat management services including restoring these endangered species and fighting the threat of invasive non-native grasses.
 Project 467 is an ambitious habitat management project aimed at redoubling Friends of Edgewood’s efforts to eliminate or suppress invasive plants and restore native ecosystems across Edgewood’s 467 acres.
 It consists of four components: Weed Warriors program, Bay checkerspot butterfly restoration, thornmint and pentachaeta preservation, and the new Green Grass project.
 Learn more about Project 467 and how you can help support the park you love.

 The History of Edgewood Park